 A Traditional Thai Massage From A Prisoner

-The Woman’s Prison in Chiang Mai runs various programs that allow soon to be released women an opportunity to learn some useful skills which they’ll be able to use following their freedom.
+The Woman’s Prison in Chiang Mai runs various programs that see soon-to-be-released women given an opportunity to learn some useful skills which they’ll be able to use following their freedom.
 These programs offer services both within prisons from current felons and by ex-prisoner in a nearby massage parlour.

 Before you get all tense, feel secure in the knowledge that these women are watched over at all times!
 What’s more, this is an important life-changing opportunity for them!
 This is their chance to set up a new life after prison, so they can’t afford to break your neck!